 7) Keep Your Baby Clean & Comfortable Between Bath Times

 Dirt, dust, and pet dander can irritate your baby’s dry skin, so it’s vital that you keep your little one clean and comfortable between bath times with a cleansing product that won’t further dry out their skin.
-We recommend Mustela's Cleansing Milk.
+We recommend Mustela's Nourishing Cleansing Gel With Cold Cream.
 It can be used to gently cleanse your baby’s face, body, hands, and diaper area without aggravating your little one’s sensitive skin.

 8) Protect Your Baby From The Elements

 Low temperatures, high temperatures, wind, and the sun can all make your baby’s dry skin worse.
 Protect your baby’s skin from the elements in the winter by covering your little one’s hands and head with gloves and hat.
 And whether it’s winter, spring, summer, or fall, you’ll need to protect your baby’s skin from the sun’s UV rays, which can further dry out your newborn’s skin.